 The History of the Work of Preda

-The work that PREDA is doing for the past 39 years is to develop global awareness and attention on the rights and dignity of women and children and end their suffering, sexual abuse and exploitation.
+The work that PREDA has been doing for the past 41 years is to develop global awareness and attention on the rights and dignity of women and children and end their suffering, sexual abuse and exploitation.
 Much of this abuse has it roots in sex tourism.
 This bad practice damages all the good tourist projects and destinations.

-All operators of hotels, resorts and tours who promote good clean tourism should implement THE CODE of conduct of good tourism and work with the NGOs(Non-Government Organizations) like Preda and encourage government officials of good will to eradicate this evil and restore the good name of “tourism” that has been tarnished by the sex Mafia and corrupt politicians.
+All operators of hotels, resorts and tours who promote good clean tourism should implement the code of conduct of good tourism and work with NGOs(Non-Government Organizations) like Preda to encourage government officials of good will to eradicate this evil and restore the good name of “tourism” that has been tarnished by the sex Mafia and corrupt politicians.

-I believe that when enough people know the truth about the extent and causes of sexual abuse and commercial exploitation of children in the tourist industry, used as a front, they will respond to do more to help end these hideous crimes against women and children and the civil society.
+I believe that when enough people know the truth about the extent and causes of sexual abuse and commercial exploitation of children, for which the tourist industry is used as a front, they will respond to do more to help end these hideous crimes against women and children and civil society.

 Preda’s work began when Fr.
 Shay Cullen, a Columban missionary priest from Ireland first went to the Philippines.
-He was assigned to a parish in Olongapo City which is situated in Subic Bay in 1969.
+He was assigned to a parish in Olongapo City, situated in Subic Bay, in 1969.
 This town was the home of the US Navy 7th fleet and thousands of navy men lived on this huge base and many more would visit Olongapo City when the aircraft carriers and warships arrived.